February 6

 What Are Gotham Steel Pans Made Of?

-Most Gotham Steel cookware has an aluminum body that's sprayed with a nonstick ceramic coating.
-One of the lines, the Pro Anodized, is anodized aluminum (this is aluminum that's been treated to make it extremely durable).
+Most Gotham Steel cookware has an aluminum body with a nonstick ceramic coating.
+One of the lines, the Pro Anodized, is anodized aluminum.

-The Pro Chef line has a tri-ply clad stainless steel body with an aluminum interior for heat transfer (i.e., stainless-aluminum--stainless).
-The nonstick ceramic coating is applied to the interior layer of stainless steel.
+The Pro Chef line has a tri-ply clad stainless steel body (stainless-aluminum--stainless) with a nonstick coating.

 back to top

-There are two types--and only two types--of nonstick coating: PTFE and ceramic.
-They can both be reinforced with all sorts of materials including granite, titanium, and diamond dust, but the nonstick base is always PTFE or ceramic.
-If a company calls their nonstick cookware "titanium" or "granite" they aren't telling the whole truth, because those particles are only reinforcements to a PTFE or ceramic nonstick coating.
+There are two types--and only two types--of nonstick coating: PTFE (Teflon) and ceramic.
+Both can be reinforced with granite, titanium, and diamond dust, which add durability, but the nonstick base is always PTFE or ceramic.

 PTFE stands for polytetrafluoroethylene, which is a long chain hydrocarbon molecule (that is, derived from petroleum).
 It has been used on cookware since the 1950s, and has gained a reputation for being unsafe.
 While there is some truth to that belief, it's complicated--and it's just as true that PTFE coatings are perfectly safe when used correctly.
 (See our article 10 Myths About Nonstick Cookware for more information.)

-Note also that nonstick ceramic is a different substance than actual ceramic cookware like Corningware or Xtrema.
-It is also different than the enamel coating found on some cast iron cookware (like le Creuset).
-Nonstick ceramic coating is only found on nonstick cookware, and is sometimes referred to as "quasi-ceramic" because even though it's made from sand (like "real" ceramics), it's a completely different substance than that used in other, non-nonstick cookware.
+Note also that ceramic nonstick is different than actual ceramic cookware like Corningware or Xtrema.
+It is also different than the ceramic (enamel) coating on cast iron cookware (like le Creuset).
+Ceramic nonstick coating is found only on nonstick cookware, and is sometimes referred to as "quasi-ceramic" because even though it's made from sand (like "real" ceramics), it's a completely different substance.

 back to top